Convict Cichlid Care – A Complete Guide

 Feeding Requirements

-Generally speaking, a convict cichlid’s diet should mostly consist of pellets.
-But you might also want to include foods that wild convict cichlids consume.
+Speaking, a convict cichlid’s diet should mostly consist of pellets.
+But you will also want to include foods that wild convict cichlids consume.

 As omnivores, this fish eats insects, mosquito larvae, and plants.
 That’s why it’s a good idea to supplement your aquarium convict cichlid’s diet with live foods and blanched vegetables.
 Roughage is key to avoiding the dreaded Malawi Bloat that types many cichlids.